-“You will help me more by standing guard over the entrance,” said the Prince.
+“You will help me more by standing guard over the entrance,” said the Prince, at last.
 “What I sense within would not respond kindly to an ambush.
 If there is anyone alive it may kill them immediately.
 I have seen it happen before.”

 Laelin, unimpressed, did not let her rancour go.

 “That is not the reason.
 You are afraid that it will take me as it has others.”

 “And what of it?
 You are my friend.”

 “Ah.
 This is the first I have heard you speak such a word.”

 The brevity had returned to Laelin’s voice, and she came to the Prince with something in her hands, a charm on a silver chain, which she poured about Sy’s neck and let fall against her chest.

 “There, then, friend.
 A token.
 It will protect you from glamour even you cannot resist, White Serpent, Prince of Sighs.”

 Laelin came away and put her arms about the pale mare instead, kissing her muzzle.